 Next, we used a screwdriver and a hammer to remove some of the pieces of wood from the good piece of lattice.

 Then we removed the staples and fit the new piece into the lattice on the deck.

-Hubs used a couple of small nails to attach the new pieces to the deck.
+Roger used a couple of small nails to attach the new pieces of lattice to the deck.

-Once all of the pieces were in place, he took a small saw and cut down the pies that were too long.
-This week I'll apply some of the sealant we applied to the rest of the deck to protect them.
+Once all of the pieces were in place, we took a small saw and cut down the pies that were too long.

-That's it.
 Like I said, really easy.
 The best part of this project, besides the fact that it’s done, is that it was FREE!
-Can't beat that.

-Have you ever found any treasures in the trash (lattice is not a treasure, I know, but it was free)?
+Have you ever found any treasures in the trash?
+Deck lattice is not a treasure, I know, but it was free!